 Lake Titicaca lies 3,800 meters (12,500 ft) above sea level and is home to some of Peru’s most unique cultures.
 Situated in southern Peru across the border with Bolivia, this world-renowned body of water is the highest navigable lake in the world.

-It’s very important to be prepared for the altitude at Lake Titicaca and make sure you stay healthy.
+It’s essential to be prepared for the altitude at Lake Titicaca and make sure you stay healthy.

 The altitude also influences the climate, of course.
-The temperature difference between day and night is quite big; especially in the dry season.
+The temperature difference between day and night is sizeable, especially in the dry season.

 Things to Do Around Lake Titicaca